Best Vitamins for Healthy Teeth

 Calcium for Teeth

-Calcium provides structure and strength to teeth, and also assists in the prevention of osteoporosis, which has been known to weaken bone tissue around teeth.
+Calcium is another one of the essential vitamins for teeth and gum health.
+Calcium provides structure and strength to teeth and also assists in the prevention of osteoporosis, which has been known to weaken bone tissue around teeth.

 - Calcium Sources: Dairy products, cauliflower, almonds, sardines, green leafy vegetables, canned salmon, cabbage, oysters, legumes, soy milk, and fortified orange juice.